redhat-cip/dci-doc/src/README.md

 A platform and the production configuration.
 It belongs to a [team](#team).
 The platform can be physical, virtual or hybrid.

-One of the nodes is the jumpbox.
-It will host the Agent, this service is in charge of the interactions with the [control server](#control-server) and the platform.
+The remote ci will host the Agent, this service is in charge of the interactions with the [control server](#control-server) and the platform.
 A Remote CI is associated to a set of Topics.

 ## Team